alper-sayin/NBA-Database/README.md

 - `flask migrate`
 - `flask upgrade`

 to update the current database.
 That's why I used flask-migrate package in this project.
 But you don't need to use these flask CLI commands in final code in order to test out current functionality.
-If you want to extend current database __**after creation**__ then you should apply these flask CLI commands.
+If you want to extend current database **<u>after creation</u>**__ then you should apply these flask CLI commands.

 ## Usage & Screenshots
 ![Description](images/welcome.PNG)